Visa & Passport Renewals and Passports

 Renewing your Visa

-First, you do NOT have to renew an expired visa if you are in the U.S. and have no plans to leave the U.S., as long as you are maintaining legal status and have a valid I-20 or DS-2010.
-While you are in the US, your expired visa does not affect your F-1 or J-1 status.
-You also cannot renew a visa in the U.S.
+First, you do NOT have to renew an expired visa if you are in the U.S. and have no plans to leave the U.S., as long as you are maintaining legal status and have a valid I-20 or DS-2019.
+An expired visa is not a condition of legal status in the U.S. A U.S. visa is only an entry document and needs only to be valid upon entry to the U.S.

 Renewing your Passport